HumanoidX-VITCC/Prismanoid/README.md

 Since, detecting a point where it needs to go and then moving up to that point in an unknown environment requires higher-level concepts like **SLAM(Simultaneous Localization And Mapping)** to be integrated with the navigation system which is out of the scope of this workshop, what we are gonna do is that we are going to make a fully autonomous navigation system that will make our humanoid move on its own by avoiding obstacles in its path.

-So without further ado, let's get going!

-I hope y'all have your **tinkercad circuits** up and running.
-Create a new board and let's start collecting our components.

 **Components**:-